arkwad/IMU/README.md

-# IMU
-Project's goal is to implement full functional driver for IMu sensor for the future use.
+Project's aim is to implement full functional driver for IMu sensor for the future use.